dr-yoon/PGM-lab-website/_members/jihoon-yoon.md

   *(Grant supported by the Korean Ministry of Health and Welfare)*

 - **2012.03 – 2013.02**
   *Internship*, Severance Hospital & Yonsei University College of Medicine, Seoul, Korea

-- **2006.03 – 2012.02**
-  *MD*, Yonsei University College of Medicine, Seoul, Korea